Perry Clark

-Perry Clark (born December 4, 1951) is an American college basketball coach and the former head men's basketball coach at University of Miami.
+Perry Clark (born December 4, 1951) is an American former college basketball coach and the former head men's basketball coach at the University of Miami.
 He previously served as head coach of Tulane University, and later at Texas A&M University-Corpus Christi.
-From June 2013, until his retirement in June 2020, Clark was an assistant coach on the University of South Carolina basketball team.
+From June 2013, until his retirement in June 2020, Clark was an assistant coach for the University of South Carolina basketball team.

 Clark has over 30 years of collegiate coaching experience, including 15 years combined as head coach at both Tulane University and the University of Miami (Florida).
 As a head coach, Clark owned a 304–270 (.530) record, including seven 20-win seasons and nine postseason appearances (3 NCAA, 4 NIT) and won the Metro Conference championship in 1992.
 The 1992 National Coach of the Year, he was a two-time Metro Conference Coach of the Year (1991, 1992).

 Early career

 Clark began his coaching career as an assistant coach at DeMatha Catholic High School.
 In 1978 he became an assistant coach at Penn State.
 Beginning in 1982, he served as the recruiting coordinator at Georgia Tech.
 During this time, five players earned honors as the top freshman – Mark Price (1983), Bruce Dalrymple (1984), Duane Ferrell (1985), Tom Hammonds (1986) and Dennis Scott (1988).
 At Tulane, Anthony Reed (1990), Kim Lewis (1991) and Pointer Williams (1992) claimed consecutive Metro Conference Freshman of the Year honors.
 Clark has coached 19 players who were drafted or have gone on to play in the NBA.
-Thirteen of those draftees have gone in the first or second rounds, including 2002 selection John Salmons, who was taken with the 26th pick of the first round by the San Antonio Spurs, and James Jones, who was a second-round selection by the Indiana Pacers in the 2003 NBA Draft.
+Thirteen of those draftees have gone in the first or second rounds, including 2002 selection John Salmons, who was taken with the 26th pick of the first round by the San Antonio Spurs, and James Jones, who was a second-round selection by the Indiana Pacers in the 2003 NBA draft.
 In his stints at Georgia Tech and Tulane, Clark went a phenomenal eight for nine, from 1983 to 1992, in helping produce the conference's top rookie, including a Metro record three in a row at Tulane.